 The State allows you to begin driving when you turn 14 1/2 years old.
 But to do so you must enroll in a State-approved traffic education program.
 Once you enroll, you will be issued a traffic education learner's license or permit that will allow you to operate a car only while under the supervision of an instructor.
 This permit expires when your driving classes end.
-Then you may get a learner’s license from a driving exam station just like teens 16 and older are permitted to do without taking driver′s ed.
+Then you may get a learner’s license from a driving exam station with the other teens 16 years old and older who are permitted to do so without taking driver′s ed.

-If you are 16 or older, you are eligible for a learner's license from a driver exam station, even if you have not taken a driver education course.
+If you are 16 years old or older, you are eligible for a learner's license from a driver exam station, even if you have not taken a driver education course.
 It will allow you to drive when accompanied by another person who holds a license of the same class and for the same type of vehicle.
 But to obtain one, you must pass Montana's written and vision tests and pay a $5 fee.
-This license has a "shelf life" of one year, but you must hold the permit for at least six months.
+This license has a "shelf life" of 1 year, but you must hold the permit for at least 6 months.

 Conditions of the Permit

-- You must clock 50 hours of supervised driving, ten of which should take place at night.
+- You must clock 50 hours of supervised driving, 10 hours of the total should take place at night.